Suspended Somerset DA Thomas files lawsuit against county for pay

 Thomas' law license was suspended Oct.
 27 by the state Supreme Court following a petition by the Pennsylvania Disciplinary Board's Office of Disciplinary Counsel, which reviews attorney conduct issues.

-A bill introduced by a Lycoming County Republican senator in early 2021 — after a northern Pennsylvania prosecutor was charged with unrelated sex crimes — was passed into law in November 2021, requiring elected prosecutors to hold active law licenses while in office.
+A bill introduced by a Lycoming County Republican state senator in early 2021 — after a northern Pennsylvania prosecutor was charged with unrelated sex crimes — was signed into law in November 2021, requiring elected prosecutors to hold active law licenses while in office.

 By that point, Thomas had already taken a voluntary leave from his role overseeing the Somerset County District Attorney's Office, but continued receiving his pay for his $185,000-a-year job.